zzz-Ricky/ShyFox-Transparent/README.md

 # ShyFox-Transparent - A modification of ShyFox 3.8.1
 ShyFox-Transparent is a version of the ShyFox Firefox theme which replaces the opaque browser background with a semi-transparent dark background.
 This minor modification builds upon the excellent work of the original ShyFox creators.
-All instruction instructions remain the same as the original branch.
+All installation instructions remain the same as the original branch.

 Changes:
 * Modified corner radius variables in shy-variables.css to be slightly smaller